sighingnow/jekyll-gitbook/_pages/Digital.md

 <br/>
 <br/>

-- Scroll down and take note of the M.ne link in the `Page Discovery Addons` section.
+- Scroll down and take note of the M.Me link in the `Page Discovery Addons` section.
 We will use that link to trigger the Facebook Messenger interaction from the Customer end.
-Also take note of the numeric string paramenter in the m.me link.
+Also take note of the numeric string parameter in the M.Me link.
 That's the `Facebook Page ID` which we will also need later when configuring the flow.

 <img align="middle" src="images/Lab4_16.jpg" width="600" />
 <br/>